 - Approximately 1 in 8 men will develop the condition in their lifetime6

-- Black men are more likely to develop prostate cancer (1 in 4 likelihood)3
+- Black men are more likely to develop prostate cancer (1 in 4 likelihood in comparison to 1 in 8)3

-- Over 330,000 men are currently living with and aftert prostate cancer4
+- Around 400,000 men are currently living with and after prostate cancer4

 Advanced Prostate Cancer

-At initial diagnosis, 21% of prostate cancer has spread to different parts of the body.7 This means the cancer is in the advanced stage.8 Most of the time, prostate cancer spreads to the bones first.9
+At initial diagnosis, between 17% and 34% of prostate cancers have spread to different parts of the body.7 This means the cancer is in the advanced stage.8 Most of the time, prostate cancer spreads to the bones first.9

 Because prostate cancer can spread, it’s important to know what to look for.